AI Reasoning Models Compared May 2026: o3 vs Claude Extended Thinking vs Gemini Deep Think vs DeepSeek-R1

 Recommended: DeepSeek-R1

-Roughly 18x cheaper per correct answer than o3.
-The rational pick when budget matters and a 4-point accuracy hit is acceptable.
+Roughly an order of magnitude cheaper per correct answer than o3.
+The rational pick when budget matters and a small accuracy hit is acceptable.

 Hybrid routing